-The Pharmacovigilance Risk Assessment Committee (PRAC), introduced as part of the revised EU pharmacovigilance legislation, completed its first year of operation in 2013 and led to an increase in the amount of information available to the public about regulators' scrutiny of the safety of medicines.
+The Pharmacovigilance Risk Assessment Committee (PRAC), introduced as part of the

 For both industry and regulators this legislation created new resourcing needs, as the requirements around monitoring, reporting and managing of safety issues expanded.

 The year saw further debate on EU proposals to improve the regulations around conducting clinical trials, with the aim of boosting clinical research in EU member states.
-The proposals are nearing finalisation and could simplify clincial trials processes in Europe when they come into effect in 2016.
+The proposals are nearing finalisation and could simplify clinical trials processes in Europe when they come into effect in 2016.